null

 Extraction Ratio:

-The extraction ratio describes the concentration and potency of an herbal extract by comparing the weight of raw plant material to the volume of solvent used.
-For example, a common tincture extraction ratio of 1:5 indicates that one part herb was extracted with five parts solvent.
-Higher concentrations can yield a more potent product, depending on the herb’s properties and intended use.
+The extraction ratio reflects the concentration and strength of an herbal extract, expressed as the proportion of raw plant material to the solvent used in the extraction process.
+For instance, a tincture with a 1:5 ratio indicates that one part of the herb has been extracted using five parts solvent.
+Higher concentrations may result in a more potent extract, depending on the specific properties of the herb and its intended application.

 Ethnobotany: